aws-samples/amazon-sagemaker-deepar-retail/README.md

 Forecasts (red color) are loaded from SageMaker endpoint
 ![Load Forecast](./documentation/LoadForecast.png)

+## License

+This library is licensed under the Apache 2.0 License.

 ## Installation Instructions

 Note: Supported regions are Oregon, Virginia, Dublin.

-1. Download this CloudFormation template: https://raw.githubusercontent.com/paulfryer/retail-deepar/master/initialization-template.json
+1. Download this CloudFormation template: https://raw.githubusercontent.com/aws-samples/amazon-sagemaker-deepar-retail/master/initialization-template.json
 2. Execute the CloudFormation template, provide a Stack Name of **retail-deepar** - be sure to use lowercase letters.

 Once the CloudFormation template has finished it will kick off a CodeBuild project that will clone this repository into a private CodeCommit repository in your account.
 A CodePipeline was also created which will be triggered when the clone happens.
 This will build the source code and deploy it with 2 more CloudFormation templates: